 Green coffee beans haven’t been roasted, so their natural oils are more stable.
 Because of this, green coffee beans can last for a very long time and are best for long-term storage.

 How to Store Coffee Long Term

-If you want to storage coffee long term, you’ll need to protect it from oxygen, light, moisture and heat.
+If you want to store coffee long-term, you’ll need to protect it from oxygen, light, moisture, and heat.
 Here are some of the best ways to store coffee so it lasts years or even decades.

 Option 1: Freezer

 Coffee has very little moisture in it.
 Because of this, you don’t have to worry about it getting freezer burned.
 It will stay fresh for years in the freezer.

 There is one potential issue about storing coffee in the freezer though: it can absorb smells from other items.
 If you keep your coffee next to leftover steaks, for example, the coffee can get a funky aroma.